y00628/recipe-eda-and-calories-prediction/README.md

 ### Aggregate Analysis

+The table below shows the average calories for different cooking time and rating intervals.
+This table can be used as a source to explore if the average cooking time and the rating has anything to do with the number of calories of a recipe.

 | rating_bins   |   (-0.0001, 20.0] |   (20.0, 50.0] |   (50.0, 150.0] |   (150.0, 250.0] |   (250.0, 1000.0] |   (1000.0, 5000.0] |   (5000.0, 10000.0] |   (10000.0, 100000.0] |   (100000.0, 1000000.0] |   (1000000.0, 10000000.0] |
 |:--------------|------------------:|---------------:|----------------:|-----------------:|------------------:|-------------------:|--------------------:|----------------------:|------------------------:|--------------------------:|
 | (-0.001, 1.0] |           400.879 |        395.288 |         551.068 |          418.95  |           462.239 |            457.717 |             760.7   |               nan     |                   nan   |                     nan   |